acoustid/acoustid-server/pages/fingerprinter.md

 Acoustid fingerprinter is a cross-platform GUI application that uses [Chromaprint][chp] to submit audio fingerprints from your music collection to the Acoustid database.
-Only files that have MusicBrainz IDs embedded in tags are submitted.

-If you use a MusicBrainz tagger such us [Picard][picard] or [Jaikoz][jaikoz] to tag your music files, please run the fingerprinter on your music collection and help building the Acoustid database.
-Thank you!
+Only tagged audio files are submitted.
+Files tagged by MusicBrainz applications such as [Picard][picard] or [Jaikoz][jaikoz] are preferred, but it will submit fingerprints for any files that have tags such as track title, artist name, album name, etc.

 [chp]: /chromaprint
 [picard]: http://musicbrainz.org/doc/Picard